PyxisSociety/SANDAL2/README.md

 ### I. To begin with

-To begin with, you'll have to initialise SDL2 with initAllSDL2 for image, ttf and SDL2, or one of the specific function in SANDAL2.h.
+   <dd>To begin with, you'll have to initialise SDL2 with initAllSDL2 for image, ttf and SDL2, or one of the
+specific function in SANDAL2.h.
 Do not forget to close the SDL2 with either closeAllSDL2 or one or more functions in SANDAL2.h.<br/>
    Then you'll want to create a window (or more).
 For that, use the initFenetreSDL2 function.
 Then you can had